secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 ### Instantiate the Contract

+After uploading a secret contract, it must be created or "instantiated" in order to interact with it.

+> This is similar to object-oriented programming languages where you define a "class" (like a blueprint) and create instances that are known as "objects" that represent real things such as smart contracts :-D.

-In order to create a secret contract instance, we send an `instantiate` message, which creates it from the base contract code that's stored on the blockchain.
+To create a secret contract instance, we send an `instantiate` message, which creates it from the base contract code that's stored on the blockchain.

+Create the secret contract instance:

 ```bash
 secretcli tx compute instantiate 1 '{"count": 1}' --from myWallet --label counterContract -y